AHP PrBL models and methods of delivery across health and social care

 There are many different models, or approaches, to providing AHP student placements/ practice-based learning opportunities.

-Here are examples of models of PrBL experiences/placements;
+Here are examples of models of PrBL experiences/placements and links to further information;

 Here are examples of modes of placement delivery